fredgibbs/cedar/docs/guides/web-guide.md

 ## Course Reports
-Course Reports show basic course enrollment trends for:
+Course Reports aggregate and summarize a variety of data about a course
-- different semester types
+- enrollment across different semester types
+- anomalous enrollment dips or bumps
 - where students come from
 - where students go
-- other courses take
+- other courses taken at the same time
 - enrollment forecasts

 ## Seatfinder